 What are the most common elderly dental problems?

-Seeing the dentist regularly for exams and cleanings allows them to catch cavities when they are small, easier, and cheaper to fix.Causes:
+A much more reasonable solution is seeing the dentist regularly for exams and cleanings.
+These routine procedures allow them to catch cavities when they are smaller, easier, and cheaper to fix.Causes:

 - poor oral hygiene,